paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 **(b) Inapplicability of limitation on use of simplified acquisition procedures**

-(1) **In general** — The $5,000,000 limitation provided in [section 1901(a)(2) of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1901/a/2&num=0&edition=prelim), [section 2304(g)(1)(B) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2304/g/1/B&num=0&edition=prelim), and [section 3305(a)(2) of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section3305/a/2&num=0&edition=prelim) shall not apply to purchases of property or services to which any of the provisions of law referred to in subsection (a) of this section are applied under the authority of this section.
+(1) **In general** — The $5,000,000 limitation provided in [section 1901(a)(2) of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1901/a/2&num=0&edition=prelim), [section 2304(g)(1)(B) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2304/g/1/B&num=0&edition=prelim), and [section 3305(a)(2) of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section3305/a/2&num=0&edition=prelim) shall not apply to purchases of property or services to which any of the provisions of law referred to in subsection (a) are applied under the authority of this section.

 (2) **OMB guidance** — The Director of the Office of Management and Budget shall issue guidance and procedures for the use of simplified acquisition procedures for a purchase of property or services in excess of $5,000,000 under the authority of this section.

-**(c) Continuation of authority for simplified purchase procedures** Authority under a provision of law referred to in subsection (a)(2) of this section that expires under section 4202(e) of the Clinger-Cohen Act of 1996 (divisions D and E of Public Law 104–106; [10 U.S.C.
-2304](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2304&num=0&edition=prelim) note) shall, notwithstanding such section, continue to apply for use by the head of an executive agency as provided in subsections (a) and (b) of this section.
+**(c) Continuation of authority for simplified purchase procedures** Authority under a provision of law referred to in subsection (a)(2) that expires under section 4202(e) of the Clinger-Cohen Act of 1996 (divisions D and E of Public Law 104–106; [10 U.S.C.
+2304](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2304&num=0&edition=prelim) note) shall, notwithstanding such section, continue to apply for use by the head of an executive agency as provided in subsections (a) and (b).

 ### Statutory Notes